psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 ## Compressing Scan Data

 Coverity Scan requires the scan data collected during build to be compressed.
-We can easily do this with 7‐Zip which comes pre‐instaled on AppVeyor build worker.
-However, I'll show you pure PowerShell/.NET way of doing this which involves some nasty .NET bug and one cool PowerShell trick to workaround it.
+We can easily do this with 7‐Zip which comes pre‐installed on AppVeyor build worker.
+However, I’ll demonstrate you pure PowerShell/.NET way of doing this which involves some nasty .NET bug and one cool PowerShell trick to workaround it.

-Currently, the only way to create ZIP archive in PowerShell which is available out of the box (that I'm aware of) is to use .NET [System.IO.Compression.ZipFile API][url-dotnet-zipfile]:
+Currently, the only way to create ZIP archive in PowerShell which is available out of the box (that I’m aware of) is to use .NET [System.IO.Compression.ZipFile API][url-dotnet-zipfile]:
 {% highlight powershell %}
 [IO.Compression.ZipFile]::CreateFromDirectory(